 In custody disputes, one party may argue that the other parent is unfit to care for the child.
 To support this claim, evidence of harm or neglect is required.
 Child endangerment evidence might be documents showing abuse, addiction, or mental illness.

 Basically, anything putting a child at risk.
-It is crucial to gather concrete examples and reliable documentation to support these claims, as mere allegations are often insufficient in court.
+It is crucial to gather concrete examples and reliable documentation to support these claims in law, as mere allegations are often insufficient in court.
 What someone says in court can really show if a parent isn’t fit.
 People who know the other parent well—friends, family, teachers, or caregivers—can offer helpful information about their parenting skills.

 Additionally, records from social services or law enforcement may be pertinent if there have been previous interventions related to child welfare.
 The burden of proof lies with the party alleging unfitness; therefore, presenting a well-organized and compelling case is essential for influencing the court’s decision.